-Charges 7 devices simultaneously with 4 USB ports and 3 AC sockets
+Charges 7 devices simultaneously

 - Weight1.2 pounds

 The MINGTONG Worldwide All-in-One Travel Adapter is a compact and easy to carry option that provides 2 USB ports on top of the single AC unit for simultaneously charging all your favorite devices at once without hassle.
-The design is compatible with 4 plug styles, and is suitable in over 150 countries, and its built-in safety shutters protect you – and your curious kids – from shocks in less-trustworthy areas.
+The design is compatible with 4 plug styles and is suitable in over 150 countries, and its built-in safety shutters protect you – and your curious kids – from shocks in less-trustworthy areas.

 While it doesn’t work as a converter, it still comes with a voltage range of 100V to 240V, which is enough to power a variety of devices.
 The fold up system ensures it fits easily into your backpack and the prong don’t dig into the sides, especially when it gets roughed up by baggage handlers.

 Compatible with 4 different plug styles across 150 countries